 Bad Spark Plug or Loose Connection on Husqvarna Mower

-A spark plug that has carbon buildup or oil on the spark plug can foul out causing your engine to misfire.
+A spark plug that has carbon buildup or oil on the spark plug can fail causing your engine to misfire.
 A plug that isn’t properly gapped and has a loose connection can cause starting problems in your Husqvarna.

 FIX: Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulator.
 Replace with a new spark plug(s).
 Make sure they are correctly gapped.